 - Complete entrance tests required of all incoming students who are not registered nurses.

-- Complete an interview arranged by the director of admissions, as well as an onsite essay.
+- Complete an interview arranged by the director of admissions.

 - Complete prerequisite courses listed below: